Western-Health-Covid19-Collaboration/wh_covid19_app/CONTRIBUTING.md

 ## Method 1 - If you are part of the team
 - Please make sure the work you are doing is described in an existing Github issue.
 - Develop your work in a branch.
-Branch names should be prefixed with `feature`, `tech`, `docs` or `bugfix` depending on what is being done in them AND should contain the number of the matching Github issue. eg: `feature/142-update-homescreen`
+Branch names should be prefixed with `feature`, `tech`, `docs`, `update` or `fix` depending on what is being done in them AND should contain the number of the matching Github issue. eg: `feature/142-update-homescreen`
 - Open a pull request onto master.
 Be sure to include a detailed description in your pull request per the PR template.
 Other contributors will comment on your code or approve it
 - Please be sure to note the build status of your PR reported by the Codemagic CI
 - Once your pull request has been approved, please merge into master.